-"Sweet liitle silver-voiced lady," And pay our million and a quarter yearly to support herself and her establishment.
-I demonstrated that loyal Chartists knew the land would be ruined if the Civil List were not kept up? and that working men would all weep their eyes sore if Adelaide were to be bereft of her £100,000 a-year.
-I denounced any ragged shoemaker (Stafford, like Northampton, you know, my brave Shakspeareans, is a famous sheemaking town,) as a stupid fellow if he dared to talk about his sged revolution of 1830, nor the effect which the three grandmother being in a bastile and vegetating on skilly, while the Dowager had three palaces to live in.
-The satire completely blunted the talons of the blue-bottle; his hard face relaxed, his teeth separated, and at length he grinned outright, while the host of shopmates burst
+And pay our million and a quarter yearly to support herself and her establishment.
+I demonstrated that loyal Chartists knew the land would be ruised if the Civil List were not kept up? and that working men would all weep their eyes sore if Adelaide were to be beref; of her £100,000 a-year.
+I denounced any ragged shoemaker (Stafford, like Northampton, you know, my brave Shakspeareans, is a famous sheemsking town,) as

 Well-what was to be done?
-I could not be taken reforms. up for treason, for my words were ultra-loyal, with a had just brought their music into the Square.
-Determusician to "grind."
-Perceiving the scoundrel's intention I called on the policeman to witness it; but saw. from his looks, that he would not budge one inch to put down the aunoyance, while he would gladly seize me as the primary cause of disturbance.
-I therefore said, "I am willing to go to prison for speaking truth; let the chief policeman take me, if he will, for speaking truth, but I will not be imprisoned for a dirty row!
-All you who are of opinion that we adjourn to the Common, where we can hold a commenced singing "Spread the Charter;" the bold because some one had told him that they had in-Crispins caught the strain, and our procession to the Common was soon swelled by thousands.
-We had a terfered to prevent the return of Brown-Bread good meeting; and when it was well-nigh dark, started Jeseph, as M.P. for the Borough.
-The misoreant again for the town, singing "Spread the Charter."
-The said :police were passed, and looked aghast at this novelty.
-The gaol was reached, the soldiers turned out guard and thought the crowd had come to make an attack: but fairly laughed when they heard the singing.
-Three cheers were given for poor Mason, close under his cell, in spite of the bayonets, and the multitude dispersed.
-That night will be a memorable one with the Stafford

-Crispins; and I trust they will not neglect to annov their enemies with ammunition so easily mustered and so pleasantly expended as a little throat music. came a favourite at the places I have already passed, as well as Stafford.
+I could not be taken reforms. musician to "grind."
+Perceiving the scoundrel's inten- sophisticated mind of the Duke of Wellington." tion I called on the policeman to witness it; but saw, from his looks, that he would not budge one inch to put down the annoyance, while he would gladly seize gave pretty good hints in the following fashion:me as the primary cause of disturbance.
+I "How soft, how delightful, his new bed of roses, therefore said, "I am willing to go to prison for speaking truth; let the chief policemen take me, if he will, for speaking truth, but I will not be Find the Captain-contented with all he proposesimprisoned for a dirty row!
+All you who are of opinion that we adjourn to the Common, where we can hold a meeting without disturbance, hold up your hands." moment, and off we went, the people following us.
+I coward against Dr. Hook and the ladies of Leeds, commenced singing "Spread the Charter;" the bold Crispins caught the strain, and our procession to the Common was soon swelled by thousands.
+We had a terfered to prevent the return of Brown-Bread in softs of the bayonets, and the multitude dispersed.
+That night will be a memorable one with the Stafford hunger.
+Crispins; and I trust they will not neglect to annoy their enemies with ammunition so easily mustered and carried about the streets on poles, or trailed in the so pleasantly expended as a little throat music.
+We'll rally around him," I should have said, became a favourite at the places I have already passed, as in the movement The farther I went, my bilared communication of the second that the procession of the stream of the second that the procession of the stream o The farther I went, my beloved comrades, the more thickly I found excitement kindling.
+I reached the hellish sentiments, they strove to instil into the public

 Let me just say, ere leaving Stafford, that Peplow.
-Hunnible, and other fine young fellows, are growing up there, who will soon be able to set an important part The farther I went, my beloved comrades, the more
+Hunnible, and other fine young fellows, are growing up temerity." there, who will soon be able to act an important part